Mark O'Meara: Professional career

-Champions Tour
+Senior career

 In 2007, O'Meara began play on the Champions Tour; he had many top-10 finishes in his first three seasons including several runner-up finishes, but no wins.
 In 2010, he broke through with a win in the Liberty Mutual Legends of Golf with Nick Price, followed by his first senior major victory in the Constellation Energy Senior Players Championship.
 O'Meara was sidelined by a rib injury for several months starting in April 2012; he missed the majors on both tours and did not compete until August.

 O'Meara has begun to develop a golf course design practice and enjoys fishing in his off time.
 He is currently a brand ambassador for Pacific Links International.
 In March 2019, O'Meara won the Cologuard Classic in Tucson, Arizona.
 He shot a final round seven-under 66, to win by four shots.
 This win ended an eight-year win drought on the PGA Tour Champions.

+O'Meara retired in September 2024 after the PURE Insurance Championship, having announced that it would be his last professional event, and missing the cut.